987839088534212

 Since working per diem nursing jobs means you will only get paid for your work days, it makes it a win-win for you and the facility.

 Yes, of course!
 This is one of the many advantages of working a block schedule.
-A block schedule allows you to go home for the several days in a row you are off because you are working so many days together.
+It allows you to go home for the several days in a row you are off because you are working so many days together.

 Work with your recruiter to find facilities willing to accommodate block scheduling so you can work shifts and enjoy your free time at home.